MA in International Affairs

 Program Mission Statement

-The Master’s of Arts Program in International Affairs seeks to prepare students to become effective professionals and leaders in national and international institutions, while upholding the highest intellectual and ethical standards; dedication to public service and international cooperation; and understanding among people.
+The MA Program in International Affairs seeks to prepare students to become effective professionals and leaders in national and international institutions, while upholding the highest intellectual and ethical standards; dedication to public service and international cooperation; and understanding among people.

 Students who complete the MA in International Affairs program will:

 - Gain critical understanding in the theoretical, practical, legal and ethical dimensions of international relations;

 - Demonstrate command of analytical and experiential approaches to learning;

 - Develop dispositions for continuous professional development as life-long learners; and

 - Adapt to different academic and professional milieus.